royasutton/openscad-amu/README.md

 make uninstall
 ```

-This example provides a staring point *template* for new designs using
+This template provides a basic staring point for new designs using
 openscad-amu.